 Similar to underwear, these can come in many different styles.
 Thongs, cheeky, and high leg bikini bottoms are just a small few of the potential options.

 But what is the difference between them all?

 Thong bikini bottoms are ideal for those who feel confident in their own skin.

 Or alternatively simply for those who want to try and reduce the amount of muffin top visible, as there is a small amount of material around the waist.

 However, thong bikini swimwear is likely to cover a small amount of skin, therefore, especially when in a workout environment, perhaps an inappropriate option of bathing suit bottoms.

 High leg bikini bottoms are exactly what they say on the tin.
 Legwear that sits just above the hip bone.
-Think Baywatch, this design of bikini bottoms are reminiscent of the 80s.
+Think Baywatch, these type of bikini bottoms are reminiscent of the 80s.

 Cheeky bikini bottoms offer slightly more coverage than seen when wearing a thong bikini.
 Think brief bottoms with a cut at the back to offer more of just that, cheek.